 (16) How much space do I have in my Headline/Summary?

 120 characters (headline) 2000 characters (summary).
 For a while you could get 220 characters if you edited your headline on the mobile app.
 Don’t feel you have to use all 2,000 characters for your summary.
-Here’s a link to 3 ‘stunningly good’ summaries https://www.linkedinsights.com/3-stunningly-good-linkedin-profile-summaries And another link to maximum character counts https://www.linkedin.com/pulse/maximum-linkedin-character-counts-2017-andy-foote
+Here’s a link to 3 ‘stunningly good’ summaries https://www.linkedinsights.com/3-stunningly-good-linkedin-profile-summaries And another link for a comprehensive list of all maximum character counts for LinkedIn text fields https://www.linkedinsights.com/maximum-linkedin-character-counts-limits-for-2018

 (17) What is ‘Rich Media’?

 Rich Media is an attempt to make a potentially boring, text heavy LinkedIn profile ‘pop’ with multimedia (video, audio, slides etc.).
 I have 3 rules when it comes to adding RM to a profile: (1) It ought to be relevant to the section that you add it to (2) you should ensure that the still image is compelling (click worthy) and (3) don’t truncate the title, people won’t click if they don’t know what the RM is.
 The most common mistake I see with RM is tiny text and boring visuals.
 Often it’s a resume [snoozzzzzzzz].

 (18) What is the ‘Home Page’?

 It’s the main page where you can see a long list of content shared by other LinkedIn users from a variety of sources: 1st degree connections, posts from people you’re not connected with and sponsored company crap.
 It’s also the place where you write your updates (at the top of the page).
 You’ll also see a little box on the left which shows 2 stats about you, # of people who have viewed your profile (monthly) and # of people who have viewed your latest post/article, if you’ve shared/written.

 (19) Are Endorsements important?